bandframework/surmise/docs/howtocalibration.rst

 Those expressions are defined within the base class to simplify the usage of the fitted models.
-In order to use those methods, the calibration method developers should either include functions :py:func:`thetamean`, :py:func:`thetavar`, :py:func:`thetarnd`, and/or, :py:func:`thetalpdf` into their methods, or define within the dictionary ``fitinfo`` using the keys ``thetamean``, ``thetavar``, ``thetarnd``, and/or, ``thetalpdf``.
+In order to use those methods, the calibration method developers should either include functions :py:func:`thetamean`, :py:func:`thetavar`, :py:func:`thetarnd`, and/or, :py:func:`thetalpdf` in their methods, or define within the dictionary ``fitinfo`` using the keys ``thetamean``, ``thetavar``, ``thetarnd``, and/or, ``thetalpdf``.

-As an example, :py:func:`thetalpdf` function is provided from the ``directbayeswoodbury``:
+An example is the :py:func:`thetalpdf` function provided from the ``directbayeswoodbury``:

 .. autofunction:: thetalpdf